You

 - Tests and user feedback: Before publishing the app, do extensive testing to ensure that the design works well on both platforms and different devices.

-- Consistent branding: Maintain consistent branding and design across your app.
+- Consistent Branding: Maintain consistent branding and design across your app.
 This should be as similar as possible in both versions of the native app and create recognition and trust among users.

 Like any app, designing a native app requires careful planning to ensure an efficient and appealing user experience.